alexhernandezgarcia/gflownet/LAUNCH.md

                         conda environment name.
 Defaults to gflownet --venv VENV           path to venv (without bin/activate).
 Defaults to None --code_dir CODE_DIR   cd before running main.py (defaults to here).
+Defaults to $PWD
-Defaults to ~/ocp-project/gflownet --jobs JOBS           run file name in external/jobs (without .yaml).
+  --jobs JOBS           run file name in external/jobs (with or without
-                        Defaults to None
-  --dev                 Don't run just, show what it would have run.
-Defaults
+                        .yaml).
+Defaults to None --dry-run             Don't run just, show what it would have run.
+Defaults to False
-                        to False
   --verbose             print templated sbatch after running it.
 Defaults to
                         False